Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Power recline convenience; leather seating surfaces; easy wipe-down upkeep Heavy; needs power access; breathability is only average in marathon sessions
+Power recline convenience; leather seating surfaces; easy wipe-down upkeep Heavy; needs power access; only average breathability in marathon sessions

 Details